amphp/websocket-server/README.md

 composer require amphp/websocket-server
 ```

 > Currently this library is undergoing a RC phase on a push to 2.0!
-Please check out the 2.0 RC releases
+Please check out the 2.0 RC and let us know if you
+> have any feedback.

 ## Documentation